Sudan entry requirements for Libya passport holders

 Frequently asked questions

-No. There is no visa on arrival for Libyan citizens.
-You must obtain a visa from the Sudanese embassy before you travel.
+No. There is no visa-on-arrival for Libyan passport holders.
+You must obtain a visa from a Sudanese embassy or consulate before you travel.

 Official sources